Python Data API

 Historical Client

-Historical market data client with automatic parameter validation.
+Historical market data client.

 Methods:

-get_data(dataset, schema, symbols=None, root=None, chains=None, start=None, end=None, limit=None, **kwargs): Fetch historical datadataset(str, required): Dataset name (e.g., 'HIVEQ_US_EQ', 'HIVEQ_US_FUT', 'HIVEQ_US_OPT')schema(str, required): Schema name (e.g., 'bars_1s', 'trades')symbols(str|list, optional): Symbol(s) for equity dataroot(str|list, optional): Root symbol(s) for futures datachains(str|list, optional): Underlying symbol(s) for options datastart(str|date|datetime, required): Start date/datetimeend(str|date|datetime, required): End date/datetimelimit(int, optional): Maximum records to return**kwargs: Additional optional parameters (e.g.,expiration_date,strike,option_typefor options)- Automatically validates parameters based on dataset's asset class
+get_data(dataset, schema, symbols=None, root=None, chains=None, start=None, end=None, limit=None, offset=None, filter_mode=None, **kwargs): Fetch historical datadataset(str, required): Dataset name (e.g.,'HIVEQ_US_EQ','HIVEQ_US_FUT','HIVEQ_US_OPT')schema(str, required): Schema name (e.g.,'bars_1s','trades','snaps_1s')symbols(str|list, optional): Symbol(s) to queryroot(str|list, optional): Root symbol(s) for futureschains(str|list, optional): Underlying symbol(s) for optionsstart(str|date|datetime, required): Start date/datetimeend(str|date|datetime, required): End date/datetimelimit(int, optional): Maximum records to returnoffset(int, optional): Records to skip for paginationfilter_mode(str, optional):'continuous'(default) or'session'**kwargs: Additional parameters (e.g.,expiration_date,strike,option_type,columns)- Returns: dict with

 Publisher Client